New wildfires grow in Northern California as firefighters gain ground against big blaze in the south

 Authorities set up three evacuation centers, but the number of evacuees was unknown.

-Three structures were destroyed and one was damaged, the California Department of Forestry and Fire Protection said.
+Three structures were destroyed and one was damaged, said the California Department of Forestry and Fire Protection, or Cal Fire.
 A decrease in winds and a rise in relative humidity overnight helped firefighters gain 20% containment.

 The Aero Fire is among the latest blazes to erupt in California in a matter of days as a quiet start to fire season suddenly became active, with flames consuming drying grasses and brush encouraged by back-to-back wet winters.
 Most of the fires have been kept small, but a handful have charred thousands of acres.